Arrival in Kathmandu and transfer to the Hotel which is close to the multitude of shopping centers and restaurants.

 Does the word ‘trek’ send you lingering visions of the scenic mountains, the snow-clad slopes, t...Explore Now

-Rolwaling valley is quiet mountainous region, visited by number of trekkers which is bordered with T...Explore Now
+Rolwaling valley is a quiet mountainous region, visited by a number of trekkers which is bordered wi...Explore Now

 There is a gorgeous feeling about invading the silence of the unknown.
 Fear invades you first, often...Explore Now